Mandatory sentencing: Oceania

 In 1996, 12-month mandatory sentencing was introduced for third offences for burglary by Western Australia through amendments to the 1913 Criminal Code.
 In 1997, mandatory "three strikes" laws were introduced for property offences in the Northern Territory, which raised incarceration rates of Indigenous women by 223% in the first year.
 The mandatory sentencing laws caused controversy and sparked debate due to the laws discriminative impacts on Indigenous Australians.
 Property crime actually increased after the mandatory sentencing law was introduced, and decreased after it was repealed.
 A mandatory minimum sentence in Victoria for driving without a licence was abolished in 2010 after it was found to have no impact on reducing crime or protecting the community, though was found to increase strain on the criminal justice system.

 New South Wales has two mandatory sentences.
 The Crimes Amendment (Murder of Police Officers) Bill 2011 introduced mandatory life sentence without parole for a person convicted of murdering a police officer.
 Also, the Crimes and Other Legislation (Assault and Intoxication) Amendment 2014 introduced mandatory minimum sentencing of 8 years for alcohol fuelled acts of violence, as a response to the cases of king hit assaults in Sydney.
 These laws were championed by NSW Premier Barry O'Farrell largely due to the wide media coverage of similar cases.
 In 2017, the government of Victoria introduced a "two-strike" policy, with a minimum six-year jail sentence for repeat violent offenders.

-Australia also has legislation allowing mandatory prison sentences of between five and 25 years for people smuggling, in addition to a fine of up to $500,000, and forfeiture and destruction of the vessel or aircraft used in the offence.
+At the federal level, Australia also has legislation allowing mandatory prison sentences of between five and 25 years for people smuggling, in addition to a fine of up to $500,000, and forfeiture and destruction of the vessel or aircraft used in the offence.
+In early 2025, mandatory minimum penalties were introduced for numerous offences.
+These include minimums of one year for displaying a Nazi symbol (or performing a Nazi salute) in public, three years for terrorism financing, and six years for planning a terrorist attack.
+The Law Council of Australia criticised the capriciousness of these changes, noting that the Labor government had contradicted its own national policy platform of opposing mandatory sentencing.

 In New Zealand, life imprisonment is mandatory for murder.
 Murders with certain aggravating factors have a mandatory 17-year non-parole period, instead of the default 10 years for life imprisonment.
 Since 2002, judges have the ability to overrule mandatory sentences where they would be deemed "manifestly unjust", such as in cases involving mercy killings and attempted suicide pacts.
 A three strikes law was introduced in 2010, though was repealed in 2022 over concerns including that the law was disproportionately affecting Māori people and had inconsistencies with New Zealand's Bill of Rights.
 However, following the conservative victory at the 2023 New Zealand general election, the three strikes laws were reinstated in 2024, though with some relaxed conditions including implementing a "manifestly unjust" exception to allow some judicial discretion.